Lupin3000/RPLidar/readme.md

 **General**

-> [Error] Could not found device: /dev/tty.usbserial-0001
+[Error] Could not found device: /dev/tty.usbserial-0001...

-Make sure the RPLIDAR is properly connected via USP and visible.
+> Make sure the RPLIDAR is properly connected via USP and visible.
+> No (_similar_) output means that something went wrong.
+Please check all connections!

 ```shell
 # list all /dev/tty devices and grep for USB